AriFordsham/GHCWiki/commentary/rts/storage/gc/ca-fs.md

 again, and so we can deallocate the values that it refers to.

+---

+(03 Jun 2016) SPJ's explanation of CAFs:

+1. A top-level thunk is a CAF and CAFFY.
+1. A top-level definition that has a reference to a CAFFY is a CAFFY.
+1. All CAFFY things are roots for GC.

+(The term "CAFFY" does not appear in code, just used to describe the property)

+---

 See Note \[CAF management\] in [rts/sm/Storage.c](/trac/ghc/browser/ghc/rts/sm/Storage.c) for more information.

 ## Static Reference Tables